 This website provides comprehensive information about how charities and donors are taxed in the UK.

-However, if you are looking for a deeper analysis or an impartial view you are in the right place.
+If you are looking for a deeper analysis, or an impartial view, you are in the right place.

 - 39 Stamp Duties